Dalmatian campaign of 1809: Result

-Historian Francis Loraine Petre suggested that only "remnants" of Rebrovich's command joined with Ignaz Gyulai near Zagreb (Agram) at the beginning of June 1809.
-Robert M. Epstein stated that Stoichevich's command was badly mauled in the campaign.
+Historian Francis Loraine Petre suggested that only "remnants" of Matthias Rebrovich's command joined with Ignaz Gyulai near Zagreb (Agram) at the beginning of June 1809.
+Robert M. Epstein stated that Andreas von Stoichevich's command was badly mauled in the campaign.
 After taking Gospić, Marmont continued northward and reached Trieste on 28 May and Ljubljana (Laibach) on 3 June.

 On 26 June, Marmont's corps intervened in the Battle of Graz, joining with General of Division Jean-Baptiste Broussier to drive Gyulai's men to the east.
 After pursuing the Austrians for two days, he received orders on the 29th to proceed to Vienna at once by forced marches.
 Despite the victory, Napoleon remarked to Eugene, "Marmont has manoeuvred badly enough; Broussier still worse."
 He believed that Marmont should have been at Graz by 23 or 24 June.
 Not only Marmont, but Broussier, Eugene and other outlying elements of the French emperor's armies were called upon to march to Vienna.
 The climactic Battle of Wagram was fought on 5 and 6 July 1809.
 By the time of Wagram, Marmont's Army of Dalmatia was renamed the XI Corps.